Will I need a visa for this tour?

 What flights should I book?

-How should I budget for personal expenses?
+How much should I budget for personal expenses?

 This tour includes all group sightseeing admissions, all breakfasts, half of your dinners, plus all hotel, guide and driver tips.
 We suggest you plan for about $75-$100 per person per day to cover extra and non-included meals, beverages, snacks, souvenirs, and transportation costs and/or admissions for sightseeing during free time.